 There is clearly a correlation between household income and average expenditures in Aruba by the stayover visitors which is also very evident in the graph below.
 The higher the income levels the higher the stayover visitors spend on average.

-Furthermore, the fact that expenditures also positively correlates with the number of visits to Aruba of stayover visitors, is a very helpful indicator while determining the optimal market mix for Aruba.
+Furthermore, the fact that expenditures also positively correlates with the number of visits to positively correlates with the number of visits to Aruba of stayover visitors, is a very helpful indicator while determining the optimal market mix for Aruba.